codemax-net/jpath/README.md

 ```

 ### jpath.empty([String|Array])
 Expects the value to be empty
-Example
+Example:
 ```
     console.log(jpath.empty(String)('')); //should print 0
     console.log(jpath.empty(String)('foo')); //should print an error message